 With help from his wife, Taylor was in charge of recruiting speakers, getting sponsors, marketing and creating the event on HeySummit.

-For summit newbies, Taylor warns that the amount of organisation and planning is more significant than most people would expect.
+For summit newbies, Taylor warns that the amount of organization and planning is more significant than most people would expect.
 While platforms like HeySummit automate many of the technical parts of the event, most people assume there won't be any work around integrating those parts of the process with the rest of your tools.

 But that is not the case.